sktime/sktime-dl/README.rst

 A repository for off-the-shelf networks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The aim is to define Keras networks able to be directly used within sktime and its pipelining and strategy tools, and by extension scikit-learn, for use in applications and research.
-Over time, we wish to interface or reimplement a wide range of networks from the literature in the context of time series analysis.
+Over time, we wish to interface or implement a wide range of networks from the literature in the context of time series analysis.

 Currently, we interface with a number of networks for time series classification in particular.
-A large part of the current toolset serves as an interface to `dl-4-tsc <https://github.com/hfawaz/dl-4-tsc>`__, and implements the following network archtiectures:
+A large part of the current toolset serves as an interface to `dl-4-tsc <https://github.com/hfawaz/dl-4-tsc>`__, and implements the following network architectures:

 - Time convolutional neural network (CNN)
 - Encoder (Encoder)